alephlm/rdapp/README.md

 ## Testing API

-For test the API run:
+For test the API in the *rdappAPI* folder run:
 ```shell
 $ rails test
 ```